Tsarona/Tsarona/README.md

 - 👋 Hi, I’m @Tsarona
 - 👀 I’m interested in Front end development
-- 🌱 I’m currently learning Html and css.
-Will advance to JS in due course.
+- 🌱 I’m currently learning Html, css(with tailwind), javascript(with node, express, react, jquery)
 - 💞️ I’m looking to collaborate on webpages
 - 📫 How to reach me?
 GITHUB.